mswietochowski/mswietochowski.github.io/_posts/2016-07-31-Setting-up-jekyll-locally-with-docker.md

 * I'd like to start with `jekyll new myblog`

 Since I didn't want to install ruby on my machine, I decided to use Docker.
-The first obvious thing was to google how to use jekyll in docker and no wonder there already was an
+The first obvious thing was to google how to use Jekyll in Docker and no wonder there already was an
 [article about this](https://github.com/jekyll/docker/wiki/Usage:-Running)
-on jekyll's wiki page.
+on Jekyll's wiki page.

 So let's try that.
 I'm using PowerShell console for all command line stuff.
 I'm also running native Docker, so my command to run is: